 Andrea Cingoli, the Abruzzo designers founder Concepticon study, Wins prestigious international award Red Dot Award: Design Concept 2016.

-Three of Andrea Cingoli concept rewarded during an exclusive ceremony on Thursday 22 September at the Red Dot Design Museum in Singapore: The sofa bed Sofa Qwerty, the electric vehicle for CrickIT mobility and the table lamp Balamp, winning pieces of Andrea Tracks celebrating the innovation, design, art, functionality and sustainability.
+Three of Andrea Cingoli concept rewarded during an exclusive ceremony on Thursday 22 September at the Red Dot Design Museum in Singapore: the Qwerty Sofa bed, the CrickIT electric vehicle for mobility and the Balamp table lamp, Andrea Cingoli's winning pieces that celebrate innovation, design, art, functionality and sustainability.

-"I live this new international recognition as a confirmation of the conceptual exploration process started - says Andrea Cingoli of Concepticon Studio - the victory of three Red Dot Award for Design Concept with Qwerty sofa, Balamp and CrickiT makes me particularly happy because these three works summarize at best the scope of my design: from furniture design to lighting design for residential use or for contract, up to the most innovative solutions for mobility and urban furniture ".
-"The Red Dot is a true quality brand and I hope - concludes the designer Andrea Cingoli - to find entrepreneurs and companies that can shape these concepts with the development of the real product".
+"I live this new international recognition as a confirmation of the conceptual exploration process started - says Andrea Cingoli of Concepticon studio - the victory of three Red Dot Awards for Design Concept with Qwerty sofa, Balamp and CrickiT makes me particularly happy because these three works summarize the field of my design at its best: from furniture design to lighting design for residential or contract use, up to the most innovative solutions for mobility and urban furniture ".
+“The Red Dot is a true quality brand and I hope - concludes the designer Andrea Cingoli - to find entrepreneurs and companies who can give shape to these concepts with the development of the actual product”.

 Qwerty Sofa, Concepticon design studio Andrea Cingoli (category: furniture design)